The cost of raising a child to 21 is estimated at over £200,000 – a wail-inducing sum. Yet there are loads of tips 'n' tricks to save.

 If you're building a family nest egg, don't neglect it.
 With interest rates at horrendous lows, the only way to get a decent amount's to treat your savings a bit like a job.

 Family homes have a knack for swallowing paperwork, particularly if it's useful.
 So if you've ever lost Tesco vouchers (or want to check just in case) you can access the codes online to redeem instantly, or get vouchers re-issued.

 To help with uni costs, many students take out an official Student Loans Company loan.
 But it's crucial to realise a loan this cheap shouldn't necessarily be paid off more quickly than necessary.
 See the Repay My Student Loan? guide to see when it's best to leave it be, plus a nifty tool to calculate how long it'll take to pay off.

 Global family travel insurance under £50

-If you're jetting off on a well-earned family holiday, having the right travel insurance can be extremely useful if something goes wrong.
-You can save £100s a year by choosing the right cover:
+If you're jetting off on a well-earned family holiday, having the right travel insurance can be extremely useful if something goes wrong but don't pay over the odds.

 Fill yer boots with freebies